This post focuses on quick ways to access Excel formulas with step-by-step description which are very useful in our day-to-day life.

-- Microsoft Excel offers users hundreds of different functions for a variety of purposes but not everyone is aware about its usage
+- Microsoft Excel offers users hundreds of different functions for a variety of purposes but not everyone is aware of its usage.

-- In addition to that it can analyze personal finance or any large data set in very simple way.
+- In addition to that, it can also analyze personal finance.

-- Above all excel helps in data analysis and boosting up productivity in any process.
+- Helps in data analysis and boosting up productivity in any process.

 - Knowing Excel makes a person more marketable.

-Above all please refer the below data which is used in all listed formulas while doing calculations.
+Above all please refer to the below data while doing calculations.

 |Top Products||Product Code||Quantity||Price|